 3. Show How You Work With Light

-Being a photographer involves knowing all about light.
-Highlighting a variety of images using different types of light is a great way to show off your craft in your photography portfolio.
+Being a photographer involves knowing how to work with light.
+Highlighting a variety of images using different types of lighting is a great way to show off the range of work you can do.
 Show a mix of soft light and hard light.
 Show a mix of natural light and artificial light.
-Even though some clients may not know the difference at first glance, you’ll be able to talk about different lighting examples by showing specific image examples from your portfolio website.
+Some clients will recognize these differences right away and some may not know the difference at first glance.
+But, having a range within your portfolio gives you an opportunity to talk through different projects that required different types of light.

 4. Show Off Your Personality

 Use your About Page to your advantage and share a little more about yourself.
 You don’t need to write a novel or share your life story, but this is a good opportunity to let your clients know more about YOU.
 How did you get into photography?
 What do you love about it?
 What do you hate about it?
 How are you different?
-What are you up to when you’re not working?
+What are you doing when you’re not working?
+You should also link to your social media accounts so they can follow along with you to see what you’re sharing with your audience.

 If you need a little inspiration for discovering your brand and how to talk about yourself, check out the book recommendation below.
 It’s a deep dive into how your business can stand out from the crowd and I found it to be incredibly insightful and helpful.